-Internships, Summers, & Breaks
+Internships, Research, Summers & Breaks

 Consider service to a local partner while explore different fields of work.
 To get started, contact the Wooster Volunteer Network, the College’s own umbrella organization that links College of Wooster students to volunteer organizations in the Wooster, Ohio, national, and international communities.